t8ema/MLMI-Group-Project/README.md

 <br />

 # **train.py:**
-Trains the model and saves trained models in the saved_models folder.
+Trains the model (fully supervised, i.e. on the data that already has labels) and saves trained models in the saved_models folder.
 These models can be loaded with the model_loader script (to view results for a single image)
 <br />
 <br />